 - Pay Per 1000 Impressions: Once 1000 people see your ad, the charge becomes applicable in case of Cost Per Impression (CPM).

 For gaining more and more people’s view to your ad, CPM is more optimal as it won’t charge per click.
-On the contrary, for getting countless clicks on your ad for driving the traffic to your website, CPC is a sufficed option.
+On the contrary, getting countless clicks on your ad for driving the traffic to your website, CPC is a sufficed option.

 In order for your ads to be seen the most, understand the time when your target audience is likely to be online.
 Such durations require a higher bid for your ads to be easily visible.